nalej/docs/onpremise/kubernetes.md

 Some Kubernetes clusters need to be installed as a prerequisite for the Nalej platform.
 At least:

--  **2 clusters** must be available (1 for management, 1 for application)
+-  **2 clusters** must be available (1 for management, 1 for application),
 - with **version 1.11 or higher**, and
 - each cluster needs at least **one master and 3 worker nodes**.

 Please note that connectivity is required between all clusters.

 The official installation guide with `kubeadm` can be found [here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).
-To confirm that user’s Kubernetes cluster specifications fit Nalej platform requirements, you can obtain the information you need using the following commands:
+To confirm that your cluster specifications fit Nalej platform requirements, the following commands can be useful:

 - To check if there are at least 3 nodes with `STATUS=ready`: